A number of key personnel can advise, assess and treat your child, as well as give them the best possible chances to realise their potential.

 How will the therapist work with my child?

-As well as working directly with a child, therapists work indirectly.
-This might take the form of home or school activities and advice to parents and teachers - therapists also provide formal training and workshops for parents and professionals.
+Or it might take the form of home or school activities and advice to parents and teachers - therapists also provide formal training and workshops for parents and professionals.
 It makes sense for all the key adults in your child's life to know how best to support your child's skills.

 Treatment by a physio